Education Specialist (Ed.S.) in Educational Leadership

 Courses: View Educational Specialist Course Sequence & Descriptions

 Results: Educational Specialist in Educational Leadership with a concentration in Special Education degree and an optional add-on Administration and Supervision endorsement

 Length: 34 credit hours minimum.
-May be completed in as little as 18 months.
+The Ed.S. can be accomplished in 18 months.

 Important Links: Apply Now | Tuition & Financial Aid | Faculty |Course Schedule | Resources

 The Educational Specialist in Educational Leadership with a concentration in Special Education will prepare you for leadership positions throughout K-12 education for both the public and private setting.
 Individuals pursuing the Administration & Supervision endorsement will be prepared for positions as principals, vice principals or central office employees in the public school setting.

 Ed.S. in Educational Leadership graduates will be able to: